 And if real ice cream wasn’t available, it remained warm.
-This delightful delicacy – served in a waffle cone with sweet cream and chocolate sauce – can still be found in shops and patisseries all over the country.
+This delightful delicacy – served in a waffle cone with sweet cream and chocolate sauce – can still be found in shops and patisseries around Poland.

-Eat it politely or perhaps start with the soft biscuit and leave the jelly and chocolate to the end?
-Anyone who received these famous 'dainty' cakes as a child experienced a similar dilemma.
+Eat it politely, or start with the soft biscuit and leave the jelly and chocolate to the end?
+Anyone who ate these famous 'dainty' cakes as a child experienced a similar dilemma.
 They also then experienced the disappointment of seeing the last delicious bits of the sweet treat disappear.
 These round biscuits with fruit jelly covered in chocolate have been available in Poland since the 1970s.
-Initially orange-flavoured, they are today available in several additional flavours: cherry, raspberry, blueberry, and apricot.
+Initially orange-flavoured, they are available today in several additional flavours: cherry, raspberry, blueberry and apricot.

 You Want Candy, Go to Gierek

-Looking for a culinary gift for a foreigner in the 1980s?
+Looking for a culinary gift?
 Maybe kabanos or vodka?
 Or perhaps this famous treat from Wedel – a hand-decorated wafer cake with hazelnut cream and chocolate.
-The history of these small cakes dates back to the 1930s, when Wedel – famous for the production of chocolates, candy, halvah, biscuits, wafers, and pralines – was already distributing them not only across Poland, but also internationally.
-They are still exported to dozens of countries.
-Today these small cakes are still decorated by hand and enjoy unflagging popularity.
-They are available with special messages for holidays and personal celebrations.
+The history of these small cakes dates back to the 1930s, when Wedel (famous for the production of chocolates, candy, halvah, biscuits, wafers and pralines) was already distributing them not only across Poland, but also internationally.
+Still decorated by hand today, they continue to enjoy unflagging popularity and are exported to dozens of countries.
+They're even available with customised messages for holidays and celebrations.

 A Year in Polish Food: Culinary Trends for 2018